Giskard-AI/giskard/docs/giskard_hub/upload/index.md

 from giskard import GiskardClient

 url = "http://localhost:19000"  # If Giskard is installed locally
-# url = "http://app.giskard.ai" # If you want to upload in a Giskard server
+# url = "http://app.giskard.ai" # If you want to upload in a Giskard Hub
 key = "API_KEY"  # you can generate your API key in the Settings tab of the Giskard application project_name = "enron"